- Aims of this Policy

 7. Child protection

 7.1.
-The School’s child protection policy and procedures, including any procedures for vetting, CRB checking and assessing the suitability of staff and volunteers will apply at all times during Educational Visits.
+The School’s child protection policy and procedures, including any procedures for vetting, DBS checking and assessing the suitability of staff and volunteers will apply at all times during Educational Visits.

 7.3.
 If the host School or placing agency does not have appropriate measures in place for carrying out checks to ensure the health, safety and welfare of exchange of home stay students, the Group Leader should seek further assurances and/or reconsider whether the Educational Visit should take place.